madalinagherghel/manual_testing_portofolio/Final Project/README.md

 The following elements are needed to be ready before the test execution phase begins:

-* The following elements are needed to be ready before the test execution phase begins:

 * Testing environment is up and running: https://opensource-demo.orangehrmlive.com/
 * Access to the testing environment is given: Username : Admin | Password : admin123
 * Cycle summary was created